 – * Delft (market in the old square, Nieuwe Kerk, Oude Kerk)

-– Den Haag (Mauritshuis, Gemeentemuseum, Scheveningen beach)
+– Den Haag (Mauritshuis, Gemeentemuseum, Scheveningen beach (cycle along the dunes!))

 – Maastricht, caves in Valkenburg aan de Geul, and the 3-country point (will probably need to rent a car once you reach Maastricht, and likely requires an overnight stay in the area)